 • V. 3 and 4 above are of End Time interest because they relate to the necessity of Jesus' death and resurrection on the third day, a subject about which the Gospels describe Jesus speaking to his disciples on many occasions.
 See, for example, Matt.
 16:13-23/21, Mark 8:27-33/31 and Luke 9:18-22/22, among others, although most texts of this kind do not explicitly say that these things must happen to meet the requirements of Holy Scripture.
 Examples of texts of this kind that do explicitly say that they must happen to meet the requirements of Holy Scripture include v.
 31-33 of Luke 18:31-34 and v.
 46-47 of Luke 24:44-51.

 • Among the Old Testament texts that support the ideas expressed in v.
 3-4 above, the verses that most clearly support the words "died for our sins" are v.
 8-11 of Is.
 53:1-12.
 Similarly, the verses that most clearly support the words "rose again on the third day" are v.
 2 of Hos.
 6:1-11.

 |Useful Search Terms|

-End Time Texts from Acts of the Apostles
+End Time and Acts of Apostles